 It can be tough to always stay on your game.

-From constant distractions to unexpected interruptions, sometimes you just need a little nudge or sensible tip to help you get back on track.
+So for those moments that you're feeling overworked, overstretched, or overwhelmed, sometimes all you need is a little nudge or sensible tip to help you get back on track.

 01. Keep track of your activities today and see how long each of them take

-This is a good first step towards your journey to being more productive.
-Which activities are you spending the most time on?
+This is a good first step in your journey to being more productive.
+Ask yourself: Which activities are you spending the most time on?
 Is that amount of time what you were aiming for and essential to reaching your goals?
 It's time to evaluate.